-In 2022, the CGNC Committee assessed Mr. Servranckx's performance at an overall rating of "on target," noting that Mr. Servranckx demonstrated strong stewardship of Aecon through the continuing challenges related to the four legacy projects while effectively executing on Aecon's strategy, including significant preparatory efforts in 2022 in respect of the now announced divestitures of the Aecon Transportation East business and a minority interest in the L.F.
-Wade International Airport in Bermuda.
-While Mr. Servranckx's performance was on target with his performance scorecard described in more detail below, the impacts of the four legacy projects on the financial performance of the corporation resulted in a 22.2% reduction in his STIP Award and a 14.9% reduction in his Management LTIP Award compared to 2021.
+In 2023, the CGNC Committee assessed Mr. Servrancky's performance at an overall rating of "on target," noting that Mr. Servranckx demonstrated strong stewardship of Aecon through the continuing challenges related to the four legacy projects, including entering into interim settlements between the relevant joint ventures of which Aecon is a partner and the respective clients on each of the four projets.
+Additionally, Mr. Servranckx effectively executed Aecon's strategy, including divestitures of the Aecon Transportation East business and acquisitions of minority interests in the L.F.
+Wade International Airport in Bermuda and Aecon Utilities by partners with significant experience to help Aecon grow, better align to its strategy, and strengthen Aecon's balance sheet and capital position.

+While Mr. Servranckx's performance was on target with his performance scorecard described in more detail below, the impacts of the four legacy projects on the financial performance of the corporation resulted in a 7% reduction in his STIP Award and a 23% reduction in his Management LTIP Award compared to 2022.